 We pay for confirmed Prescribed Minimum Benefits (PMBs) in full if you receive treatment from a designated service provider (DSP) and/or preferred supplier.
-Treatment received from a non-designated service provider (non-DSP) or medical items from a supplier who is not a preferred supplier may be subject to a co-payment if the healthcare provider or supplier charges more than the amount we pay.
+Treatment received from a non-designated service provider (non-DSP) or medical items from a supplier who is not a preferred supplier may be subject to a co-payment if the healthcare provider or supplier charges more than the agreed amount.

-There are some instances when you will still have full cover if you use a healthcare provider who we do not have a designated service provider (DSP) arrangement with:
+There are some instances when you will still have full cover if you use a healthcare provider who we do not have a payment arrangement with:

 - The in-hospital event was an emergency.

 - The use of a non-DSP was involuntary.

-- There is no DSP available at the time of the event.
+- There is no DSP available at the time of the event within reasonable proximity.